aspnetzero/documents/docs/en/Infrastructure-Core-Mvc-Token-Based-Authentication.md

 <img src="images/postman-getusers-core-2.png" alt="Postman authentication" class="img-thumbnail" width="919" height="1023" />

-We sent a GET request to https://localhost:44302/api/services/app/User/GetUsers and added Authorization to the header as "**Bearer &lt;accessToken&gt;**".
+We sent a POST request to https://localhost:44302/api/services/app/User/GetUsers and added Authorization to the header as "**Bearer &lt;accessToken&gt;**".
 Returning JSON contains the list of users.